 Training and experience

-I completed a five year postgraduate psychotherapy training at Westminster Pastoral Foundation (WPF) Therapy, one of the leading academic and clinical training institutions in the UK.
-This training is accredited by the British Psychoanalytic Council (BPC), the British Association for Counselling and Psychotherapy (BACP) and the University of Roehampton.
+I am a fully trained counsellor and psychotherapist.
+I completed a rigorous five year postgraduate psychodynamic psychotherapy training at Westminster Pastoral Foundation (WPF) Therapy, one of the leading academic and clinical training institutions in the UK.
+This training is also accredited by the British Psychoanalytic Council (BPC), the British Association for Counselling and Psychotherapy (BACP) and the University of Roehampton.

-As I mentioned previously, my approach to counselling and therapy focuses on you as a whole person and what you bring to each session, each week.
-With that in mind, we would then start to try to make sense of what underlies the difficulties you are experiencing.
-This may not be easy, and it might mean that it takes time to come to terms with the frustrations and loses.
-Hopefully, together we would then be able to make sense of things and begin to discover new perspectives and possibilities available to you.
+My approach to counselling and psychotherapy focuses on you as a whole person and what you bring to each session, each week.
+With that in mind, we would then start to make sense of what underlies your thoughts and feelings, and the difficulties you are experiencing.
+This may not be easy, and it may mean that it takes time to come to terms with the frustrations and loses.
+Together, we would then discover new perspectives and possibilities available to you.

 I am a member of the Foundation for Psychotherapy and Counselling (FPC), the British Psychoanalytic Council (BPC) and the British Association for Counselling & Psychotherapy (BACP).
 I abide by a strict ethical and professional code of conduct set out by these organisations.